gaelyn/sweater_weather/README.md

 * Rails 5.2.6

 ## Setup
-If you are running this API locally, follow the steps below:
+To run locally, follow the steps below:
   1. Fork and clone this repo
   2. Install gem packages by running `bundle`
   3. Setup the database: `rails db:(drop,create,migrate,seed)` or `rails db:setup`